 Many of my patients find facial oils confusing.
 Are they a replacement for day cream, night cream, serum?
 Should you apply them before your face cream or after?
-I’m here to answer all of these questions and more.
+I’m here to answer all of these questions, and more.

 We are also learning so much right now about the skin microbiome – the millions of invisible bacteria that live on the surface of the skin and help the skin to function.
 Just like we have bacteria in our gut, we are covered with bacteria on our skin!
 And we need those bacteria to maintain the health of our skin.
 Some of those healthy bacterial strains feed off of our skin’s natural oils, called sebum.
 This can be a good thing—in the case of promoting the growth of bacterial strains that boost our natural collagen or ceramide production!
 But this can be a bad thing if we are feeding bacteria that cause breakouts.
 We are just learning about this area right now, but it’s possible that certain oils you might be adding to your skincare regimen might also act as food for the healthy strains of bacteria, a “prebiotic” if you will.
-I cover the microbiome and how it affects our skin in my new book, The Beauty of Dirty Skin.
+I cover the microbiome and how it affects our skin in my book, The Beauty of Dirty Skin.

-How to use oils on your face: I recommend mixing a few drops of oils with your regular moisturizer.
+I recommend mixing a few drops of oils with your regular moisturizer.
 If you apply oils first, then you will block the anti-aging ingredients in your moisturizer from penetrating into the skin.

-Oils and acne prone skin: take it slow and use only 1-2 drops of oil mixed into your moisturizer at first.
+Take it slow and use only 1-2 drops of oil mixed into your moisturizer at first.
 If you notice that you break out more when you use the oil, then save the oil only for days when your skin feels tight or dry, or the weather is harsh and cold (like whipping winds).